2

 The Buddha is one of the five large Buddhas in Japan.
 It’s 16.5m high and used to be a full figure of a sitting Buddha in heaven.

-However, an earthquake in 1896 destroyed the lower part of the stone carving.
+An earthquake in 1896 destroyed the lower part of the stone carving.

 At the Takkoku no Iwaya temple grounds you can also pray and write your wishes on a wooden wishing plaque called “ema“.